GSA/Section508.gov/_pages/acquisition/2025-11-19-buy-ict-micro-purchases.md

   <div id="m-b2" class="usa-accordion__content">
   <h4 id="what-section-508-standards-apply-">What Section 508 standards apply?</h4>
     <p>Once you have determined that your procurement is ICT, your next step is to determine which category of ICT it fits into.
 That category will define the Section 508 technical standards that you will use when evaluating potential products.</p>
-    <p>As defined in <a href="https://training.section508.gov/508-training/courses/micro-purchase-new/lesson1/index.html">CFR Part 1194, Appendices A&amp;B</a>, there are four Section 508 technical standards categories:</p>
+    <p>As defined in <a href="https://www.ecfr.gov/current/title-36/chapter-XI/part-1194" target="_blank" class="usa-link--external">CFR Part 1194, Appendices A&amp;B</a>, there are four Section 508 technical standards categories:</p>
     <ul>
     <li>Electronic content, including websites and agency communications</li>
     <li>Hardware</li>